-UNIVERSAL DESIGN – MAPPING THE POTENTIAL AND ENGAGING THE NEW GENERATION IN CREATIVE INDUSTRIES
+UNIVERSAL DESIGN – MAPPING THE POTENTIAL AND ENGAGING THE NEXT GENERATION IN THE CREATIVE INDUSTRIES

 Universal design, a principle that seeks to design products and services that are accessible to the widest possible group of users.
 Our aim is to better map how this topic is perceived by designers and architects in the Czech Republic, what is the potential for further development and to encourage the involvement of a new generation.

-Within Europe we observe different perceptions of this principle, and therefore Zlin Design Week creates a space for discussion, different perspectives and experiences.
-The partners of the project, which is supported by the EEA Funds, are Kreativní Praha and Design and Architecture Norway (DOGA).
-Indeed, Norway is among the countries that have been incorporating the universal design approach into legislation and strategies for more than 15 years, and has become a huge role model for other designers and architects in Europe.
+Within Europe, we see different perceptions of this principle, which is why Zlin Design Week creates a space for discussion, different perspectives and experiences.
+The partners of the project, which is supported by the EEA Funds, are Kreativní Praha and Design and Architecture Norway (DOGA), because Norway is one of the countries that has been incorporating a universal design approach into legislation and strategies for more than 15 years, and has become a huge role model for other designers and architects in Europe.

 - trips to Norway and the Czech Republic, which will be available to selected students